ZkClown/GetPwd/README.md

                         Number of iterations
   -b BRUTE, --brute BRUTE
-                        Activate brute force, 1 to activate
+                        Activate brute force, 1 to activate -d DIFFERENCE, --difference
+                        Activate the re usage of a same info more than once, 1 to activate
 ```

 ## CSV format
 The csv has to contain 1 info per line !